-The introduction of the electronic cigarette, also known as e-cigarette, on the market poses a potential health concern.
+The introduction of the electronic cigarette, also known as e-cigarette, on the market poses a major health concern, especially among teenagers.
 This nicotine delivery system some health professionals suggest is a safer alternative to cigarettes and other tobacco products and may also be used as a cessation tool.
 Marketing of this may lead to use by minors and non-smokers and the liquid nicotine used in the cartridge may also pose a poisoning threat.
-The use of FDA approved tobacco cessation aids are available and recommended.
+Approved FDA tobacco cessation aids are available and recommended.